videojs/blog/source/_drafts/Introducing-Video-js-HTTP-Streaming-VHS.md

 ![](./vhs-logo.svg)

-VHS is a source handler forked from the [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) repository.
+VHS is the successor to videojs-contrib-hls.
+It is a source handler forked from the [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) repository.
 While videojs-contrib-hls was originally designed to add HLS playback on all browsers, we realized that the engine could also play other formats just as well.

 To prove this, we added a [DASH manifest parser](https://github.com/videojs/mpd-parser), and with a few minor changes, VHS played DASH content with the same codebase and API as it used for HLS.

-And with the changing landscape of video technologies, if a new format comes around and gains popularity, with the addition of a small manifest parser and maybe a few minor code changes, we expect it to play via VHS as well.
+With the changing landscape of video technologies, if a new format comes around and gains popularity, with the addition of a small manifest parser and maybe a few minor code changes, we expect it to play via VHS as well.
 One engine and API for all formats.

 ## Why is VHS included by default in Video.js?